GoInterject/GoInterject.github.io/bApps/bFinancials/PrepSpecFile.md

 > **Step 3:** Click through all "missing or broken references" messages.
 > ![](/images/A-InitialDataLoad/ClickThroughErrors.png){: .center-image }
 >
-> **Step 4:** Select a path and provide new file name, for example "FRxDemo_Interject.mdb."
+> **Step 4:** Select a path and provide a new file name, for example "FRxDemo_Interject.mdb."
 Click save.
 > ![](/images/A-InitialDataLoad/SaveNewFile.png){: .center-image }
 >
 > **Step 5:** Click OK on the “Not a valid password” error and re-enter password. **Note:** You will be prompted to do this twice.
 Then enable content.